vala-lang/vala-docs/docs/developer-guides/bindings/writing-a-vapi-manually/07-00-binding-a-c-function-s-parameter-and-return-types/07-02-structs.md

 # 7.2.
 Structs

-The majority of libraries receive structs passed by reference and it is also the default behaviour of Vala to pass structs by reference.
-So to pass a struct as an argument in a function or method call you just need to specify the type of struct and the variable name.
-For example the C
+The majority of libraries receive structs passed by reference, and it is also the default behaviour of Vala to pass structs by reference.
+So to pass a struct as an argument in a function or method call, you just need to specify the type of struct and the variable name.
+For example, the C
 code:

 ```c